Email Us

 Multi-mode/Single-mode

-Building or upgrading a fiber optic network requires reliable components from a trusted supplier.
+Building or upgrading a fiber optic network requires reliable components of optical communication system from a trusted supplier.
 JUNPU, as a professional manufacturer, provides a comprehensive portfolio of the core components of optical fiber communication systems, from transceivers and cables to splice closures and distribution boxes.
 Whether you're designing a FTTH network or a data center backbone, we offer solutions and support.

 Insights into Fiber Optic Technology